openstack/kayobe/doc/source/configuration/kolla.rst

    location = https://git.example.com/ironic
    reference = downstream

-Note that is is currently necessary to include the Bifrost source location if using a seed.
+Note that it is currently necessary to include the Bifrost source location if using a seed.

 Plugins & additions